mervynfoxe/mervyn.online/storage/blog/content/2024/11/14-email-in-the-terminal.md

 slug: email-in-the-terminal
 category: Development
 tags: [email]
-excerpt:
+excerpt: Lorem ipsum
 image:
 comments: true
 comments_header:
 ---
-Since my [last post](08-the-great-email-migration) kinda got away from me as I was writing it, I thought it best to split off all the stuff on setting up and using email through the terminal into its own post.
+Since my [last post](14-the-great-email-migration) kinda got away from me as I was writing it, I thought it best to split off all the stuff on setting up and using email through the terminal into its own post.
 I was hesitant to do this since now I'm basically just reiterating all of the other blog posts I referenced in getting this setup going, but it's probably better than delaying getting *something* posted even longer, and I don't want to scare people off with one single 10,000-word post out of nowhere.

 ## Picking up where we left off...